oVirt/ovirt-site/source/release/3.4.0/index.html.md

 *   **Note** that on CentOS and RHEL you'll need also [EPEL](http://dl.fedoraproject.org/pub/epel/6/x86_64/epel-release-6-8.noarch.rpm) repositories enabled.
 *   **Note** that on Fedora 19 you'll need to enable fedora-updates repository for having updated openstack packages (was in fedora-updates-testing until Jan 23th - you might want to run 'yum clean all').
+*   **Note** that on Fedora 19 you'll need to enable fedora-virt-preview repository for using Fedora 19 as node on 3.4 clusters.

 and then enable ovirt-3.4.0-prerelease repository